-Additions in 2021 and 2020 primarily relate to the capitalisation of fibre equipment and related installations in customers' homes, as well as to the deployment of the fixed and mobile network.
+Additions in 2022 and 2021 primarily relate to the capitalisation of fibre equipment and related installations in customers' homes, as well as to the deployment of the fixed and mobile network.

-The Group and a leading international infrastructure fund (InfraFund) entered into an agreement to jointly set up a new infrastructure company (InfraCo).
-The Group has a significant. but non-controlling stake in the InfraCo (49.9% of the InfraCo's capital).
-Since 30 April 2021 to 31 December 2021 the Group has sold 939 thousand BUs of the FTTH Network for a total amount of Euro 332,272 thousand fully collected.
-The sale has been recorded as the disposal of a business including fixed assets with a carrying amount of Euro 53,949 thousand (of which assets with a net book value of Euro 47,292 thousand were transferred to assets held for sale at 31 December 2020), an IRU amounting to Euro 14,368 thousand (see note 5) and a bitstream contract formerly signed by the Group with other telecommunications operator.
-Additionally, the transaction includes an IRU that the InfraCo gives to the Group in order to be able to comply with the service commitments with other telecommunications operators (see notes 5 and 20).
-The transaction generated a gain of Euro 214 million, which is recognised under the heading "Impairment and result from disposal of assets" in the consolidated statement of profit or loss (see note 23 b)).
-The transaction includes the transfer of approximately 239 thousand additional BUs that are expected to be deployed during 2022 (see note 2.d)).
+In 2021 the Group and a leading international infrastructure fund (InfraFund) entered into an agreement to jointly set up a new infrastructure company Uclés Infraco, S.L.
+(InfraCo).
+The Group has a significant, but non-controlling stake in the InfraCo (49.9% of the InfraCo's capital see note 11).
+During 2022 the Group has sold 36 thousand BUs of the FTTH network for a total amount of Euro 15,507 thousand fully collected, and has granted to the InfraCo an IRU amounting to Euro 6,881 thousand (see note 20) and a bitstream contract formerly signed by the Group with other telecommunications operator.
+These transactions have generated a gain of Euro 8,211 thousand, which is recognised under the heading "Impairment and result from disposal of assets" in the consolidated statement of profit or loss (see note 22 (f)).
+As part of the same agreement, during 2022 the Group has sold to the InfraCo 103 thousand BUs booked as inventories (see note 9).